exercism/elm/exercises/concept/lucians-luscious-lasagna/.docs/instructions.md

 In this exercise you're going to write some code to help you cook a brilliant lasagna from your favorite cooking book.

-You have four tasks, all related to the time spent cooking the lasagna.
+You have three tasks, all related to the time spent cooking the lasagna.

 ## 1. Define the expected oven time in minutes

-Define the `expectedMinutesInOven` constant to check how many minutes the lasagna should be in the oven.
+Define `expectedMinutesInOven` to calculate how many minutes the lasagna should be in the oven.
 According to the cooking book, the expected oven time in minutes is 40:

 ```elm
 expectedMinutesInOven